kubernetes/autoscaler/vertical-pod-autoscaler/docs/development-and-testing.md

 ## Running e2e tests

-The VPA contains some e2e tests that test how each component interacts with Pods and VPA resources inside a real Kubernetes cluster.
+VPA contains some e2e tests that test how each component interacts with Pods and VPA resources inside a real Kubernetes cluster.

 They can be run using the `./hack/run-e2e-locally.sh` helper script.
 Please note that this script will delete any existing [kind](https://kind.sigs.k8s.io) cluster running on the local machine before creating a fresh cluster for executing the tests.